Fix Pipeline Hygiene Before CRM Data Gets Feral

 QA, risk, failure modes, and ownership

-This section prescribes concrete QA checks, failure-mode handling, and ownership rules so agency operators can operate safely.
+This section prescribes concrete quality checks, failure-mode handling, and ownership rules so agency operators can operate safely.

 Patterns and practices from application security, incident management, and observability apply here.